bencravens/euler/README.md

 # cryptopals
-Solutions to cryptopals excersizes in Rust.
+Solutions to cryptopals questions in Rust.